Research and Collecting

-Standard Conditions (requirements and restrictions) will be attached to all Research and Collecting Permits issued.
+Standard conditions (requirements and restrictions) will be attached to all research and collecting permits issued.
 These conditions must be adhered to by the permittee(s).
 Additional park or district-specific conditions may also be included to address additional stipulations.
-A Division permit is valid only for the activities authorized in the permit and must be carried by the permittee(s) at all times while conducting research in state parks.
-Permittee(s) are not required to pay regular entrance fees while conducting research in state parks, but MUST contact the park a minimum of one week in advance of any visits.
+A permit is valid only for the activities authorized in the permit and must be carried by the permittee(s) at all times while conducting research in state parks.
+Permittee(s) are not required to pay regular entrance fees while conducting research in state parks, but must contact the park a minimum of one week in advance of any visits.

-The principal investigator must notify the Division of any proposed changes.
-Requests for significant changes may necessitate the development of a revised proposal, re-evaluation of the permit conditions and issuance of a rerevised permit.
-Nothing in the permit shall be construed as granting any exclusive research privileges or automatic right to continue, extend, or renew research.
+The principal investigator must notify the Florida Park Service of any proposed changes.
+Requests for significant changes may necessitate the development of a revised proposal, re-evaluation of the permit conditions and issuance of a re-revised permit.
+Nothing in the permit shall be construed as granting any exclusive research privileges or automatic right to continue, extend or renew research.

 Other state or federal permits may be required as part of a research project.
-Examples may include U.S. Fish and Wildlife Service migratory bird or threatened and endangered species permits, Florida Fish and Wildlife Commission scientific collecting permits, Florida Department of Agriculture and Consumer Services permit to harvest endangered or commercially exploited plants or Florida Museum of Natural History permit to collect vertebrate fossils.
+Examples include U.S. Fish and Wildlife Service migratory bird or threatened and endangered species permits; Florida Fish and Wildlife Commission scientific collecting permits; Florida Department of Agriculture and Consumer Services permit to harvest endangered or commercially exploited plants; or Florida Museum of Natural History permit to collect vertebrate fossils.

-Scientific activities involving ground disturbing activities or pertaining to cultural resources, including archeological sites, cultural landscapes, historic and prehistoric structures require that the applicant consult with the Florida Department of State, Division of Historic Resources.
+Scientific activities involving ground-disturbing activities or pertaining to cultural resources, including archaeological sites, cultural landscapes, historic and prehistoric structures, require that the applicant consult with the Florida Department of State, Division of Historic Resources.
 It is the responsibility of the applicant to identify and secure all additional regulatory permits required.
 Applicants may be asked to provide copies of additional permits prior to commencing research in state parks.

 Research Reports And Deliverables

-Researchers working in Florida State Parks are required to complete and submit a scientific report at project completion and/or no later than 60 days after permit expiration.
+Researchers working in Florida state parks are required to complete and submit a scientific report at project completion and/or no later than 60 days after permit expiration.
 Scientific reports may be in the form of compiled data, journal publications and/or other printed materials resulting from the studies conducted in state parks.
-This information is used to document accomplishments of research conducted in state parks, confirm presence/absence or population status of resources found within the park and to provide data to managers for making informed management decisions.
+This information is used to document accomplishments of research conducted in state parks, confirm presence/absence or population status of resources found within the park, and to provide data to managers for making informed decisions.